Whistler Sliding Centre: Public opening and post-Olympic usage

 The Centre's official website was launched in late June 2008.
 Public self-guided walking tours ran from 3 July through 31 August 2008.
 The cost to the public was 5 Canadian dollars (C$5) with children under 12 admitted free.
 World Cup competition for bobsleigh and skeleton took place on 2–8 February 2009 while luge took place on 20–21 February 2009.
 The track was a finalist for the 2012 FIL World Luge Championships along with Altenberg, Germany, at the 2008 FIL Congress in Calgary, Alberta, but the track withdrew its bid before 28 June 2008 selection.
-During a 4–5 April 2009 weekend meeting of the FIL Commission at St. Leonhard, Austria, it was recommended that the Centre be host for the 2013 FIL World Luge Championships.
+During a 4–5 April 2009 weekend meeting of the FIL Commission at St. Leonhard, in Graz, Austria, it was recommended that the Centre be host for the 2013 FIL World Luge Championships.
 This was confirmed on 19–20 June 2009 at the 57th FIL Congress meeting in Liberec, Czech Republic.

 Post-Olympic usage is a responsibility of the Whistler 2010 Sports Legacies which operates the Sliding Centre, Whistler Olympic Park, and the Whistler Olympic and Paralympic Village.
 The goal of this organization is to promote the legacy of the 2010 Winter Olympics and 2010 Winter Paralympics, promote healthy lifestyles and tourism in the British Columbia province, and offer revenue for the maintenance of the three facilities.